okdecm/api-bind/README.md

 # api-bind
 A schema based api binding library.

+__NOTE: This is a work in progress - some official documentation will eventually come.
+The examples given should be enough to throw something together in the mean time.__

 ## Getting Started
 `api-bind` is used on both the client and the server to enforce adherence to schema based http request -> response contracts.
 This simplifies and abstracts a lot of the wireup necessary to create/handle http requests.